-Descriptive marks are not allowed on the Principal Register, however they may be allowed on the Supplemental Register.
-A descriptive mark means some part of the mark describes a characteristic of the goods or services.
+Only arbitrary and fanciful trademarks are allowed on the Principal Register.
+A descriptive trademark may only be registered on the Supplemental Register.
+A descriptive mark means that the mark describes a characteristic of the goods or services.
 For example, INK TATOO CO. is registered on the Supplemental Register because it is descriptive of the tattoo services provided.

 |Principal Register||Supplemental Register|

 |Trademark must be distinctive||Trademark may be descriptive, but cannot be generic|

 |Can prevent subsequent registrations of confusingly similar trademarks||Can prevent subsequent registrations of confusingly similar trademarks|

 |Registered mark is presumed valid||No presumption of validity of registered mark|

 |Can file intent-to-use trademark application||Cannot be used in an intent-to-use trademark application|